yairm210/Unciv/docs/uniques.md

 Applicable to: Unit

 #### Double movement in [terrainFilter]
-Example: "Double movement in [Grassland]"
+Example: "Double movement in [Forest]"

 Applicable to: Unit